prasanna-shah/aem-media-publication/README.md

 This folder (media-publication) is mapped with the custom metadataschema as a part of requirement.

     After uploading each asset, author the required custom properties in 'Media Publication' tab of asset properties.

+	A custom metadataschema is created and mapped to 'media-publication' dam folder for above properties.

 ## To view Assets cards page